 Our true contribution

 I don’t know the exact shape and form my work will take in the years to come.
-If I’ll ever stand there among those African girls again, or if my work will remain here, writing from my cottage on the mountainside, in the silence and solitude that is my dream and my preference right now.
+If I’ll ever be working on the field again, or if my work will remain here, writing from my little corner of the world, in the silence and solitude that is my dream and my preference right now.

 It doesn’t really matter.